The most affordable life insurance policy you can buy is a 10, 15, 20, or 30-year level term life insurance policy.

 This option is ideal for those who want the coverage of a term life insurance policy, but not the hassle of scheduled medical exams.

-A low-benefit whole life policy may be the solution you need to ensure that your loved ones aren’t burdened with leftover end-of-life costs.
+A low-benefit whole life policy may be the solution you need to ensure that your loved ones aren’t burdened with end-of-life costs.

-This type of policy is great for seniors and people who are unable to qualify for more traditional forms of life insurance, who want to protect their loved ones from the financial burdens that might be left behind.
+This type of life insurance policy is great for seniors and people who are unable to qualify for more traditional forms of life insurance, who want to protect their loved ones from the financial burdens that might be left behind.

 Given the increasing cost of funeral and burial expenses, we recommend a $25,000 guaranteed-issue policy to ensure there’s enough coverage.